ancient history middle ages image

 +Make a cover page for this section to add to your binder.
 Be sure to put a line across the bottom of the page and note our “beginning date”.

-+Make a page for each of the 13 sections (see below).
++Make a page for each of the sections (see above).

 This can be print outs, coloring sheets, or hand written pages.
 BE CREATIVE!